oimoyu/blender_bonex_document/source/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In rigidbody simulation, convex hull is used to save computational resources.
 If you use a concave hull shape, it will be baked into convex by physx.

+Make sure your armature transform transform is applied.
+Rotation will mess up the rigidbody shape result.

 .. raw:: html

     <a href="../image/hide_mesh_collconvexction.png" target="_blank">